Feds sue Walmart over role in opioid crisis

 In its lawsuit, Walmart said the Justice Department’s investigation — launched in 2016 — had identified hundreds of doctors who wrote problematic prescriptions that Walmart’s pharmacists should not have filled.
 But the lawsuit charged that nearly 70% of the doctors still have active registrations with the DEA.

 Walmart’s lawsuit alleged the government was blaming it for the lack of regulatory and enforcement policies to stem the crisis.
-The company is asking a federal judge to declare the government has no basis to seek civil damages; the suit remains ongoing.
+The company is asking a federal judge to declare the suit has no basis to seek civil damages; the suit remains ongoing.

+The initial investigation was the subject of a ProPublica story published in March.
+ProPublica reported that Joe Brown, then U.S. attorney for the Eastern District of Texas office, spent years pursuing a criminal case against Walmart for its opioid prescription practices, only to have it stymied after the retail giant’s lawyers appealed to senior officials in the Justice Department.

+Two months later, Brown resigned.
+He didn’t give a reason for his departure except to say he would be “pursuing opportunities in the private and public sectors” and that “some of those will become apparent in the coming days.”
+Brown went into private practice in the Dallas area.